Ariana Grande: 2013–2015: Yours Truly and My Everything

-Grande released her second studio album My Everything on August 25, 2014; it debuted atop the Billboard 200 with 169,000 copies and received generally positive reviews.
-She explored EDM, dance-pop, and electro genres on the album.
-Its lead single, "Problem" featuring Australian rapper Iggy Azalea, peaked at number two on the Billboard Hot 100, and became Grande's first number-one on the UK and New Zealand singles charts.
+Grande released her second studio album, My Everything, on August 25, 2014; it debuted atop the US Billboard 200 with 169,000 copies and received generally positive reviews.
+(Note: Attributed to multiple sources:) She explored EDM, dance-pop, and electro genres on the album.
+(Note: Attributed to multiple sources:) Its lead single, "Problem" featuring Australian rapper Iggy Azalea, peaked at number two on the US Billboard Hot 100, and became Grande's first number-one on the UK and New Zealand singles charts.
 Selling 438,000 digital copies in its opening week, it achieved the highest first-week sales numbers of 2014 and made Grande the youngest woman, at 20 years old, to debut with over 400,000 downloads at the time.
 "Problem" became 2014's eighth-best-selling digital single globally, with over 9 million copies sold, according to the International Federation of the Phonographic Industry (IFPI).
 The album's second single, "Break Free", featuring German musician and producer Zedd, was released on July 3 and reached number four in the United States.
-She performed the song as the opening of the 2014 MTV Video Music Awards, and won Best Pop Video for "Problem".
+She performed the song as the opening of the 2014 MTV Video Music Awards and won Best Pop Video for "Problem".
 Grande and Nicki Minaj provided guest vocals on "Bang Bang", the lead single from Jessie J's album Sweet Talker, which peaked at number one in the UK and at number three in the US.
 The song was added to the deluxe version of My Everything, serving as the third single from the album.
 It was certified diamond by the RIAA in May 2024, for selling over 10 million units in the US; it marked the first all-female collaboration to achieve the certification.
-With the singles "Problem", "Break Free", and "Bang Bang", Grande became the second female artist in chart history, joining Adele, with three top-ten singles simultaneously on the Billboard Hot 100 as a lead artist.
+With the singles "Problem", "Break Free", and "Bang Bang", Grande became the second female artist in chart history, joining Adele, with three top-ten singles simultaneously listed on the Billboard Hot 100 as a lead artist.